Free Standard Shipping on All U.S. Orders

 Single vision lenses work for individuals who are nearsighted, farsighted, or those who suffer from astigmatism.
 These are lenses that provide vision correction for a single distance.
 Essentially, this means that the lens type is designed to help farsighted people see better at shorter distances and nearsighted people at longer distances.

-A majority of people who wear eyeglasses use this type of lens.
+A majority of eyeglasses wearers use this type of lens.
 This article will discuss what you should know about what single vision lenses mean, how they correct eyesight, and the options available.

 How Do Single Vision Lenses Work?